instructor-ai/instructor/docs/blog/posts/learn-async.md

 `asyncio` is a Python library that enables writing concurrent code using the async/await syntax.
 It is particularly useful for IO-bound and structured network code.
 If you are familiar with OpenAI's SDK, you might have encountered two classes: `OpenAI()` and `AsyncOpenAI()`.
 Today, we will be using the `AsyncOpenAI()` class, which processes data asynchronously.

-By utilizing these tools in web applications or batch processing, we can significantly improve performance by handling multiple requests concurrently instead of sequentially.
+By utilizing these tools in web applications or bulk processing, we can significantly improve performance by handling multiple requests concurrently instead of sequentially.

 ### Understanding `async` and `await`